 connects us to our daily surroundings.

 Hi.
 My name is Mark Skudlarek.
-My wife Gaea and I founded Cambridge
+I founded Cambridge

 Wood-fired Pottery in 1988.
 I invite you to visit our showroom

 at the end of Tranquil Lane.
 Appropriately named by my neighbor